Patient Rights and Responsibilities

 - Receive an estimated cost of the charges before treatment begins.

-- Provide full cooperation with regard to instructions given by your physician or other provider, including with your treatment plan
+- Provide full cooperation with regard to instructions given by your physician/APP, including your treatment plan.

 - Provide BMC with all medical information which may have a direct effect on your care.